 What is gastric bypass?

-Gastric bypass is only one part of a complete treatment plan that includes a lifelong commitment to healthy dietary and exercise habits, vitamin supplementation, and regular follow-up care.
-Less invasive treatment options that have less risk of complications are available to you to help you lose weight, so you should consider getting a second opinion about your treatment options before having gastric bypass.
+Gastric bypass is only one part of a complete treatment plan.
+Plans also include a lifelong commitment to healthy dietary and exercise habits, vitamin supplementation, and regular follow-up care.
+You may have less invasive treatment options with less risk of complications.
+Ask your doctor about all your treatment options and consider getting a second opinion before having gastric bypass.

 Types of gastric bypass

 Gastric bypass is a malabsorptive procedure.
-This means that it can help you lose weight by changing the normal process of digestion.
+This means that it helps you lose weight by changing the normal process of digestion.
 Specific gastric bypass procedures include:

 - Biliopancreatic diversion with a duodenal switch (BPD-DS, duodenal switch) involves removing part of the stomach and using staples to create a smaller tube-shaped stomach (vertical sleeve gastrectomy).
-In another surgery, the stomach is attached to the middle of the small intestine, bypassing a large part of the small intestine and reducing the amount of calories and nutrients that are absorbed into the body.
+In another surgery, the stomach is attached to the middle of the small intestine.
+This bypasses a large part of the small intestine and reducing the amount of calories and nutrients absorbed into the body.

-- Roux-en-Y gastric bypass (RYGB) involves stapling the stomach to create a small pouch and attaching it directly to the middle of the small intestine.
-This allows food to bypass much of the stomach and the first section of the small intestine, reducing the amount of calories and nutrients that are absorbed into the body.
+- Roux-en-Y gastric bypass (RYGB) involves stapling the stomach to create a small pouch.
+The smaller stomach is attached directly to the middle of the small intestine.
+This allows food to bypass much of the stomach and the first section of the small intestine.
+It limits the amount of food that you can eat and reduces the amount of calories and nutrients that are absorbed into the body.